 Disabilities such as Attention Deficit Disorder and other learning disabilities, as well as impairments of visual, hearing, and motor skills are the types of challenges that receive support through CETL.
 Challenges relating to chronic illnesses and emotional disabilities are also recognized and provided for through CETL, as they relate to classroom accommodations.
 If you are unsure if your specific concerns apply, please do not hesitate to contact CETL for clarification or assistance.

-What kind of support in addition to classroom accommodations is available through the Disability Coordinator?
+What kind of support in addition to classroom accommodations is available through the Access Coordinator?

-Students are welcome to meet with the Disability Support Coordinator to discuss general concerns, weekly and daily challenges, and also to strategize for future success.
-The role of the Disability Support Coordinator is to help even the playing field for all students with disabilities in the classroom during their time here at the University of Rochester.
+Students are welcome to meet with the Access Coordinator to discuss general concerns, weekly and daily challenges, and also to strategize for future success.
+The role of the Access Coordinator is to help even the playing field for all students with disabilities in the classroom during their time here at the University of Rochester.

 How do I sign up for a study group?

 Go to the Study Groups page and fill out an online intake application.

 How many students are there usually in a study group?

 There are anywhere from a single student to as many as fifteen in any given study group.